 As we dove deeper into the industry, we learned that frozen food itself actually has quite a few benefits: it’s incredibly sustainable (and helps prevent food waste); often more nutritious than fresh food (it locks in nutrients early and keeps food farm-fresh); and ultra-convenient.
-By the way — we'll be writing much more soon on why frozen food is amazing, and why we love it so much at Mosaic.
+Check out our article on why frozen is better for a full run-down of the benefits of frozen — and why we love it so much at Mosaic.

 Convinced that we could do better, we set up shop in Matt’s Brooklyn apartment and started cooking.
 We went through hundreds of trials testing some of our favorite recipes in the freezer, defrosting them, and seeing how they did.
 We quickly learned that while not everything tastes good coming out of a microwave, a number of our favorite home-cooked meals performed remarkably well once defrosted.